cdsmith/HMock/README.md

 enough.
 Specifically, all arguments must have `Eq` and `Show` instances, and no arguments may rely on type variables bound by the method.

-If your method isn't simple enough, the solution is to use add the expectation with a `Matcher` instead of an `Action`.
+If your method isn't simple enough, the solution is to add the expectation with a `Matcher` instead of an `Action`.
 The arguments to `Matcher` are `Predicate`s that can inspect the value and decide whether to match.
 You are now responsible for deciding how to match the complex argument.
-Some options
+Some options include:
-include:

 1. Using a polymorphic `Predicate` like `anything`.
 2. Ensuring that a `Typeable` constraint is available, and using the `typed` predicate to cast the argument to a known type.
+3. Using the `is` or `with` `Predicate`s and your own code that's polymorphic in the type and produces a monomorphic result type you can match on.

 ### How do I migrate from `monad-mock`?